Starting from:

 $12.95

-1,755 pages of FBI files covering Mickey Cohen.
+2,333 pages of FBI files covering Mickey Cohen and full-sheet newspaper pages and photographs.

 Mickey Cohen was born on July 29, 1914, in Brownville, New York.
 Cohen's family moved to Los Angeles when he was six-years-old, where his family opened a pharmacy in Boyle Heights.
 During prohibition, Cohen's brother ran a gin mill in the back of the pharmacy and Mickey made the deliveries.
 Mickey Cohen was first arrested at age nine while making a delivery.
 Cohen became obsessed with boxing.
 After success in illegal backroom prize fights, he moved back to the east coast to pursue a boxing career.
 The boxing world allowed Cohen to meet New York area mobsters such as Tommy Dioguardi, Johnny Dio, and Owney Madden.
 When Cohen's skill in street fighting did not translate into success in the boxing ring against professional boxers, he sought a career change.